- When you use yoga for recovery, it’s a great tool for creating some movement to counter tight hip flexors, shoulders, and neck.

 For a twist pose, lengthen your spine or relax slightly on the inhale and on the exhale, twist a little deeper.

-For other poses, relax the position a little on the inhale, and move a little more deeply into the pose on the exhale.
+With other poses, relax the position a little on the inhale, and move a little more deeply into the pose on the exhale.

 For example, when you’re in the Low Lunge pose with your hands on your knees, rise up a bit on the inhale and push forward a little on the exhale.
 Come up on the inhale, and push back into the half-split on the exhale.